Diyckstra/terraform-provider-deyckstra/website/docs/d/subnets.md

 }
 ```

-* `values` - (Required) Set of values that are accepted for the given field.
+## Argument Reference

+* `filter` - (Optional) One or more name/value pairs to use as filters.
   Subnet IDs will be selected if any one of the given values match.

-For more information about filtering, see the [EC2 API documentation][describe-subnets].
+	Valid names and values can be found in the [EC2 API documentation][describe-subnets].
+* `tags` - (Optional) Map of tags, each pair of which must exactly match
+  a pair on the desired subnets.

 ## Attributes Reference